• Skip to primary navigation

 In Italian, a woman can say aspettare un bambino (lit. to wait for a child) to say that she is pregnant.
 Fare un bambino (lit. to make a child) means to conceive a child.

-Once a child reaches puberty, the words ragazzino and ragazzina – the diminutive forms of ragazzo / ragazza – are often used instead of bambino and bambina.
+Once a child reaches puberty, the words ragazzino and ragazzina – the diminutive forms of ragazzo / ragazza – tend to be used instead of bambino and bambina.
 They are also used to mean youth or young kid.

 Che bel ragazzino che sei diventato!